Vidvox/isf-docs/index.md

+---
+title: "Getting started with the Documentation Theme for Jekyll"
+keywords: home
+tags: [getting_started]
+sidebar: home_sidebar
+permalink: index.html
+summary: An overview of ISF, the topics covered in these documentation pages and related resources.
+---

 # What is ISF?

 ISF stands for "Interactive Shader Format", and is a file format that describes a GLSL fragment shader, as well as how to execute and interact with it.
 The goal of this file format is to provide a simple and minimal interface for image filters and generative video sources that allows them to be interacted with and reused in a generic and modular fashion.
 ISF is nothing more than a [slightly modified] GLSL fragment shader with a JSON blob at the beginning that describes how to interact with the shader (how many inputs/uniform variables it has, what their names are, what kind of inputs/variables they are, that sort of thing).
 ISF isn't some crazy new groundbreaking technology- it's just a simple and useful combination of two things that have been around for a while to make a minimal- but highly effective- filter format.